 Disability issues is one area that have over the years received very little attention in terms of policy and laws.
 The Law Reform Commission, which was set up by government in 2003 to keep under review all of the laws of Sierra Leone, and also propose the enactment of new laws where necessary, have finally focused its attention on developing a comprehensive law on disability.
 The Commission on Friday, 8th April , organized a seminar involving stakeholders on a Law on Disability.8th April)

 President Kabbah Commissions Container Scanning Machines

-As part of its obligation to ensure the enhancement of security at the Ports in accordance with International Ship and Port Security (ISPS) regulations, the Sierra Leone Maritime Administration has facilitated the installation of Container Scanning machines at the Queen Elizabeth II Quay in Freetown.
+As part of its obligation to ensure the enhancement of security at the Ports in accordance with International Ship and Port Security (ISPS) regulations, the Sierra Leone Maritime Administration has facilitated the installation of Container Scanning machines and credit secure dat the Queen Elizabeth II Quay in Freetown.

 According to Mr. Kevin Orchard, Director, Inspection Programmes of Intertek International Ltd., the Container Scanning facility was made possible through the collaborative efforts of the British Company, Intertek International Limited and their partners, Ports Maritime Security International and Nutech, a Chinese Company that provided the scanning technology.

-The President, Alhaji Dr. Ahmad Tejan Kabbah, accompanied by Vice President Solomon Berewa, was at the Quay on Tuesday 5th April , where he commissioned the machines.(5th April)
+The President, Alhaji Dr. Ahmad Tejan Kabbah, accompanied by Vice President Solomon Berewa, was at the Quay on Tuesday 5th April, where he commissioned the attorney.(5th April)